 Each variable that you want to extract, and its value, should be written on a separate line to stdout.
 The line should be in tab-separated format, i.e. the variable name, followed by a “tab”, followed by the variable value.

 In a Bash script this might look like:

 Or in Python:

 The post-processing step of the setup process is the same whether you are running a basic job with a single run, or one with multiple runs, such as a DOE.
-Post-processing is typically setup after defining the hardware settings for the job and the setup page is seen in the image below.
-Upload a post-processing script by clicking the highlighted button.
+Post-processing is typically set up after defining the hardware settings for the job.
+The setup page is seen in the image below.
+Upload a post-processing script by clicking Upload from this computer.

 After uploading the script, you must specify a command to execute it.
 The image below shows how an uploaded Python script,

 forceCoefficients.py (which extracts the lift and drag coefficients), is called to process the results.
 The post-processing command is highlighted in red.